jmettraux/aachen/src/aaa__title_page.md

 * low on math (slightly harder operations only at character creation)
 * 1d20 roll high, advantage and disadvantage
 * may use any OSR bestiary (HD, AC, ...)
+* abilities are nouns, skills are verbs, traits are adjective (modifiable by very)
+* abilities and saves are DCs (TCs), skills are modifiers, d20 roll high

 Git Branch
 : ${GITBRA}